Monday, March 16, 2009

 One way to sniff out the actual company is to search for some unique copy in the posting on Google.
 In this case searching for the text:

-...delivers the below results on Google.
+"International Product Manager will play a key role in migrating our highly successful PredictoMobile service into international markets"...delivers the below results on Google.
 The second result shows a link to what seems to be the same job description by the actual company on SimplyHired:Clicking on that second result takes us to SimplyHired and shows that the company name is NextWeb Media.
 The link there takes you to another posting on Monster.

 But, a quick search on Google for "NextWeb Media", and voila, you can apply to the job directly via the company's web site and/or do further research to see if there's someone who might be able to refer you to a hiring manager.